google/UIforETW/UIforETW/ReadMe.txt

 ChildProcess or PreprocessTrace should convert from LF to CRLF for the edit control.
 Try using the -cancel option for more efficient stopping of traces without recording.
 See xperf -help stop Give the user a chance to rename trace before launching viewer Transparent compression/decompression into .zip files.
-Note that if a trace is compressed and then renamed that the trace inside the .zip file will be wrong - it should be fixed up when the renaming happens.
+When unzipping use the .zip file name as the base.
-Have a button to copy the recommended (or one of several recommended) startup profiles.
-Perhaps a first-run configuration dialog?
+Have the option to copy different startup profiles, for different situations.
 Resize output window as well when sizing the window, just a bit.
 Code cleanup:
 - getenv wrapper